EuropeanUniversityFoundation/euf-base/README.md

     git clone git@github.com:EuropeanUniversityFoundation/euf-base.git
     cd euf-base
-    cp .env.vagrant .env      # The .env file is ignored by version control nano .env                 # Edit the environment variables if necessary vagrant up                # Downloads, provisions and starts the Vagrant box vagrant ssh               # Access a shell in the Virtualbox VM composer install          # Install the necessary packages bash env-install.sh       # Quick command line installation
+    cp .env.example .env      # The .env file is ignored by version control nano .env                 # Edit the environment variables to use the values recommended for Vagrant (see comments for details) vagrant up                # Downloads, provisions and starts the Vagrant box vagrant ssh               # Access shell in the Virtualbox VM composer install          # Install the necessary packages bash env-install.sh       # Quick command line installation